litexlang/litex-official-documents/Tutorial/Factual_Statement_Predicate.md

 ### Declaring Without Definition

-Sometimes we just want to declare a proposition without specifying what facts it is equivalent to.
+Sometimes we just want to declare a predicate without specifying what facts it is equivalent to.
 You can write:

 ```litex
 prop propName(parameter1 set1, parameter2 set2, ...)
 ```

-For example, we declare a proposition `p`, and after lines of code we set equivalent facts for it.
-Notice it does not mean that anything can lead to this proposition.
+For example, we declare a predicate `p`, and after lines of code we set equivalent facts for it.
+Notice it does not mean that anything can lead to this predicate.

 ```litex
 prop sum_larger_than_0(x, y R)